Snailkingston/my-portfolio/README.md

-  # Professional Portfolio Builder
+  # SUFFO NZOGANG PATRICE PORTFOLIO

-  This is a code bundle for Professional Portfolio Builder.
-The original project is available at https://www.figma.com/design/f0S2PqykAB7bYGqcLvPRMq/Professional-Portfolio-Builder.
+  This is a code bundle for my Professional Portfolio.
   ## Running the code

   Run `npm i` to install the dependencies.